 Learn to cook in the exciting cook-alongs

 You can also learn how to cook amazing green food yourself by participating in the vegetarian cook-alongs that will take place during the event.
-Besides vegetarian there’ll also be other types of cook-alongs, and they all follow this year’s theme that is food of the future.
+Besides vegetarian, there’ll also be other types of cook-alongs, and they all follow this year’s theme that is the food of the future.
 Why not learn to cook food without waste, a cook-along hosted by Sigrid Bárány.

 Stockholm – a meeting point for global food experts

 Smaka på Stockholm isn’t the only food-related event that takes place in the city during the week in June.
 Stockholm will be the global meeting point for experts, visionary organizations, and companies that want to make the world a better place through food, and all of the events cooperate with each other so you can meet as many of the participants as possible.

 On June 7-8, there’ll be a big conference in Kulturhuset, called Sweden Foodtech Big Meet, that gathers visionaries from all over the world that talks about how the tech industry can change the food of the future.
 A part of the conference is Foodtech Village in Kungsträdgården, a group of educational exhibits demonstrating technological innovations in the food industry that result in better ways to grow and prepare food.
 Here you can discover everything from insect cultures and disposables made out of leaves to mini-greenhouses with self-cleaning aquariums.

 Another event that takes place at Smaka på Stockholm is EAT Stockholm Food Forum (June 11-12), the United Nations’ World Food Program.
 16 supreme chefs from New Zeeland, India, Egypt, Peru, and more are joining them, and they will perform chef duels on the biggest stage as a platform for deeper conversations about the world’s food supply.
 One of the participants in the discussions is Gunhild Stordalen from EAT Forum.